Does It Hurt or Does It Help? Pros and Cons of Mobile Technologies in Healthcare

 - Prescription refills

-However, only 11% of mHealth apps for hospitals and clinics have all these features.
+The most popular mobile medical app function is access to medical records, and it’s deeply connected with highly sensitive data.
+Only 11% of mHealth apps for hospitals and clinics have all three features.
 Though these features seem simple at first glance, most app developers don’t risk implementing them.
 Why?
-The answer is security challenges and risks.
+The answer is security challenges and risks, which are the most concerning disadvantages of using smartphones in healthcare.

 Security is one of the biggest issues in the modern world, and because hospitals rely on insurance companies, personal data, and health records, security is even more important for them.
 It is also one of the biggest disadvantages of smartphones in healthcare.